GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

     ```

 1. In the **/etc/ssh/sshd\_config** file, locate the **PermitRootLogin** and **AuthorizedKeysFile** entries, and configure them as follows:
+    To edit the file press insert button and after editing press esc button then to save press " shift + : " and enter " wq " and press enter it will save the changes.

     ```
     PermitRootLogin yes
     AuthorizedKeysFile      /root/.ssh/authorized_keys